streamlit/demo-face-gan/README.md

 ## Model Bias

-Playing with the sliders you will find biases that exist in this model.
-For example, moving the smiling slider can cause a man to turn into a woman, or a white-skinned man to turn dark-skinned.
-Apps like these help you find these biases so you can address them in your model.
+Playing with the sliders, you _will_ find biases that exist in this model.
+For example, moving the `Smiling` slider can turn a face from masculine to feminine or from lighter skin to darker.
+Apps like these that allow you to visually inspect model inputs help you find these biases so you can address them in your model _before_ it's put into production.

 ## Questions?
 Comments?